Is DMARC free? Yes! However, there are a few considerations that you need to be aware of first.

 DMARC allows the recipient to deliver an email that is compliant with DMARC.
 Compliance implies that a sender’s emails can be easily checked through DMARC.
 Any illegal personification would be easily detected.
 Hence, DMARC facilitates the safe delivery of emails.

 DMARC offers a way to identify the sender of an email message.
 In other words, it can be used as an identity system for both senders and receivers.
 This can be particularly useful with organizations with multiple email systems or wanting to use DMARC for their internal operations but not for external connections (such as webmail).

 Is DMARC Free for Large Enterprises With Multiple Domains?

 Many people ask, is DMARC free for large enterprises with multiple domains?
 The answer is that for larger organizations with more complex infrastructures, it is recommended that DMARC is implemented through a third-party provider on a paid plan.
 Why?
 Let’s find out:

-- An enterprise makes use of several third party email vendors too carry out their email marketing campaigns while operating a large number of domains and subdomains
+- An enterprise makes use of several third-party email vendors to carry out their email marketing campaigns while operating a large number of domains and subdomains

 - Your third parties can also contribute to DNS lookups during SPF check, causing you to quickly exceed the lookup limit

 - DMARC reports sent to your email address can be hard to read and monitor on your own even if you have a dedicated mailbox for receiving them